-ACCEPTANCE — Softening the Grip Around the Moment
+Acceptance — Softening the Grip Around the Moment

 Acceptance begins when we turn toward what awareness has revealed.

-Acceptance starts with a shift in attention.
+It starts with a shift in attention.
 Instead of looking outward for what went wrong, we begin looking inward at what is happening within us.
-Energy moves from reacting to examining.
-Something subtle but important changes: the question moves from what happened to me to what is happening in me.

-One of the clearest signs of acceptance is how we experience ourselves in the situation.
 When acceptance is present, we see ourselves as participants in our own life patterns.
 When it is absent, attention stays focused on what others did, what circumstances caused, or what forces feel beyond our control.

-Acceptance invites curiosity about patterns rather than blame for events.
+Acceptance changes the direction of attention.
+It invites curiosity about patterns rather than blame for events.

-As acceptance deepens, curiosity replaces accusation.
 Instead of seeing experiences as isolated problems, we begin to notice repeating patterns.
-We may hear ourselves saying things like, This feels familiar, or This seems to keep happening.
+We may hear ourselves saying things like:

 Common patterns often show up as: